- 1 How To Stop Being Paranoid

-The Fear of Missing Out (FOMO), Status Anxiety, sensationalisation of news stories and Paralysis-by-analysis are all novel anxieties that we have to face that drive paranoid tendencies.
+The Fear of Missing Out (FOMO), Status Anxiety, sensationalisation of news stories and Paralysis-by-analysis are all relatively novel anxieties that we have to face that drive paranoid tendencies.

-To give one example of paranoia in the modern world, the Flat Earth Theory, has gained a lot of traction in the last five years.
+To give another example of paranoia in the modern world, the Flat Earth Theory, has gained a lot of traction in the last five years.
 This is despite the fact that in that same time period far more people than ever have been able to fly and literally see that the earth is round.

 Interest in the earth being flat is not particularly geared towards the science, it is generated by a general mistrust of institutions and authority, of which education and academics fall under.